Clean Water Services RIPL

 Lab and office rehabilitation has positive ripple effects

-Scott Edwards Architecture is partnering with Research Facilities Design (RFD) to design a new campus for its research labs and administrative office for Clean Water Services (CWS).
+Scott Edwards Architecture is partnering with Research Facilities Design to design a new campus for Clean Water Service’s research labs and administrative office.
 The project entails rehabilitating a 1990s office building in Forest Grove, Oregon, to not only meet but exceed modern expectations for a regulatory lab facility.
 Our design prioritizes function while shaping staff and communal spaces to be comfortable and engaging.
-The building’s elevation and site will be transformed, incorporating glass, an entrance canopy, and branding elements, and the lobby will feature an educational component to teach visitors about CWS’s mission and the water cycle.
-The campus is adjacent to wetlands, inspiring complementary landscape architecture that includes natural water features, native landscaping, and trails that connect to the oft-frequented birdwatching paths.
+Once complete, the building will be transformed, prioritizing daylighting, creating a defined entry sequence, and identifying impactful moments to reference the organization’s focus on safe water and thoughtful resource management.

 Client